Bandon, County Cork: History

+November 2009 when the river burst its banks, and December 2015 as a result of Storm Desmond and Storm Frank.
+The Bandon Flood Relief Scheme was eventually finished in December 2022.

+Bandon is in the three-seat Dáil constituency of Cork South-West.

+Historic borough

+Bandon was incorporated as a municipal borough by a charter of 1614 granted by James I. The corporation of the borough was formally known as "The Provost, Free Burgesses, and Commonalty of the Borough of Bandon-Bridge" and consisted of a provost, 12 burgesses, and an unlimited number of freemen.
+It had an oligarchic constitution.
+The common council, a body not mentioned in the borough charter, was constituted by a by-law of the corporation made in 1621.
+It consisted of twelve members, who were elected from the freemen by the corporation at large, as vacancies arose.
+The burgesses were chosen from the common council, on vacancies occurring, by the provost and burgesses.

+The provost was elected annually from and by the burgesses at midsummer, and took office at Michaelmas.
+The freedom was acquired by birth for the eldest son of a freeman, and nomination of the provost, who during the year of his office had the privilege of naming one.
+The freemen were elected by a majority of the body at large assembled in a court of D'Oyer Hundred; neither residence nor any other qualification was considered necessary.

+The municipal corporation was abolished by the Municipal Corporations (Ireland) Act 1840.

 Twin city

 Bandon has a twin city agreement with Bandon, Oregon, in the United States.
 That city was founded in 1873 by Lord George Bennet, a native of the Irish Bandon who named the American one after it, and who is known especially for having introduced gorse into the US ecology with some disastrous results.

 Transport

 Bandon is 27 km southwest of Cork City, on the N71 national secondary road, and served by Bus Éireann bus services from Cork City.
 The nearest airport is Cork Airport.

-Sports and community groups
+Sport

 Sports clubs in the area include Bandon Rugby Football Club (inaugural winners of the 1886 Munster Senior Rugby Cup), Bandon Association Football Club (whose men's senior team play in the Munster Senior League Senior Premier Division), and Bandon GAA (affiliated to the Carbery GAA division of Cork GAA).

-Bandon Golf Club is an 18-hole golf course on the grounds of CastleBernard.
-Bandon Tennis Club (which has three courts at the golf club) operates a children's section with members on the Junior Irish Tennis Squad.
-There are a number of martial arts clubs in the town, including karate, taekwondo, Brazilian jiu-jitsu and other clubs.
+Bandon AC is an athletics club based in the area.
+There are also a number of martial arts clubs in the town, including karate, taekwondo, Brazilian jiu-jitsu and other clubs.

-A monthly community magazine, "The Opinion", is published locally.
+Bandon Golf Club is an 18-hole golf course on the grounds of Castle Bernard.